porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/buttons/guidelines.md

 **Responsive behaviour**

-See horizontal alignment: Buttons on viewport XS or in screen areas with a maximum width of 759 px are also stacked and set in full width, whilst the next best action is to be placed on the bottom.
+See horizontal alignment: Buttons on viewports or in screen areas with a maximum width of 479 px are not only stacked, but also to be set in full width, whilst the next best action is to be placed on the bottom.

 ![Vertical alignment of Button groups](../../../assets/patterns-buttons-groups-vertical.png)